md-weber/website/content/bitcoin-tracker/privacy-policy.md

 - Number of downloads
 - User engagement metrics
 - Crash reports

+### 6.3 Firebase Crashlytics

+We use Firebase Crashlytics, a crash reporting service provided by Google, to help us identify and fix technical issues and app crashes.
+Crashlytics collects:

+- Crash traces and exception details
+- Device state at the time of crashes
+- App Not Responding (ANR) reports
+- Installation UUID
+- Device information including:
+  - Model
+  - Operating system version
+  - Device orientation
+  - Free/used storage

+This data is used solely for debugging purposes and improving app stability.
+For more information about Crashlytics, please visit the [Firebase Privacy Policy](https://firebase.google.com/support/privacy).

 This information helps us improve the App's performance and user experience.